Check out this guide before heading to Kenya. See even more detailed information on our Kenya Country Information Pages.

 Mount Kenya is a spectacular peak surrounded by unique flora and fauna.

 In most parts of Kenya they use the same 3-pin (type G) plugs as in the UK.
 The vast majority of UK electrical devices should charge and work fine.
 However, the electrical supply in Kenya is not as closely controlled or as reliable as the UK.
 If you have any very expensive equipment then please be aware that an electrical surge or voltage/frequency change could potentially affect it.
 An expert might be able to advise on surge protectors if you have any concerns.

-Vaccinations and Travel Health
+Vaccinations and Travel Health While in Kenya

 You will need to visit your GP prior to your trip to discuss vaccinations and prophylactic medications; we recommend asking about tetanus and hepatitis A & B. You do not need a yellow fever certificate to enter Kenya unless you are entering from another country where yellow fever is prevalent.
 You are advised to also speak to your healthcare professional about anti-malaria medications.